CS5010-f25/refactoring/README.md

 # refactoring1
-Code from Chapter 1 of Refactoring by Martin Fowler (1st edition)
+Code from Chapter 1 of Refactoring by Martin Fowler (1st edition) updated to modern Java